ovotech/bigquery-metrics-exporter/terraform/gcp/README.md

 users to connect to the instance so should ideally be used for debugging only.
 Defaults to `false`. https://cloud.google.com/compute/docs/oslogin

+#### enable-autohealing (boolean)
+Optional

+Whether to enable the autohealing feature of the Managed Instance Group or not.
+Enabling autohealing will enable the healthcheck endpoint of `bqmetricsd` on port 8080.
+Defaults to `true`.

 #### image-repository (string)
 Optional